Skip to main content

 This mechanism reveals how dietary choices architect the very microbial ecosystem that fine-tunes your hormonal milieu.
 Dietary fiber is a primary substrate for beneficial gut bacteria.
 Fermentation of fiber produces short-chain fatty acids (SCFAs) like butyrate, which nourish colon cells, maintain the integrity of the gut lining, and help regulate a healthy pH, favoring a balanced microbiome.

 A diet deficient in fiber starves these beneficial microbes, allowing for the overgrowth of less favorable species, potentially altering beta-glucuronidase activity.
 Furthermore, the consumption of cruciferous vegetables (such as broccoli, cauliflower, and kale) provides compounds like indole-3-carbinol (I3C), which is converted to diindolylmethane (DIM).
-These compounds support healthy in the liver, ensuring that estrogens are guided down protective detoxification pathways before they even reach the gut for excretion.
+These compounds support healthy estrogen metabolism in the liver, ensuring that estrogens are guided down protective detoxification pathways before they even reach the gut for excretion.

 The Gut-Inflammation-Hormone Axis